plexoio/morada/README.md

 Morada NFT is a landing page for purchasing functional NFTs offered by a hotel.
 "Functional" in this context refers to NFTs that hold real value or utility.

-Please note that this project is not available for public deployment; it is intended solely for learning and demonstration purposes.
+Please note that this project is not available for public deployment; **it is intended solely for learning and demonstration purposes**.

 - **Stage 5: Structure** is only for documenting the development process of Morada NFT